Generation Z in the United States: News media

-For its 2019 Digital News Report, the Reuters Institute for the Study of Journalism at Oxford University asked people in the U.S. and U.K. what the first sources of news for them were.
-45% of people aged 18 to 24 gave the smartphone as their answer.
-Of those, 57% said social media, including messaging apps, were the source of their first news.
-Among the social networks, Facebook was the top source for news for 48% of Generation Z, while YouTube was in second place at 32%.
-Only 23% said their first contact with the first news they read or watch each day came directly from the original sources.
-Meanwhile, 19% answered TV, 11% the radio, 5% desktop computers, and 4% newspapers as their first sources of news for the day.
-For Generation Z, the news brands are not as important as they are for those aged 35 or over.
-Most, however, do have a go-to source when a story breaks; CNN and The New York Times are the most common ones for American youths thanks to parental influence.

-Similarly, a 2019 survey by Barnes and Nobles Education found that The New York Times, The Washington Post, The Wall Street Journal, CNN and USA Today are deemed the most trustworthy news sources by Generation Z. They also found that Generation Z consider traditional print media to be the most trustworthy while words of mouth and what they see on social media to be the least trustworthy.
-Nevertheless, according to the Reuters Institute, while Generation Z understands the importance of traditional news agencies, they tend to be less loyal than their parents.
-Young Americans (and Britons) are concerned about the perceived bias, lack of context, negativity, and sensationalism in the news media.
+According to the Reuters Institute for the Study of Journalism, among Americans in their late teens and early 20s, the most common sources of news were social media (especially Facebook and YouTube).
+Even so, they turn towards well-known news outlets to learn more about current events that interest them.
+A 2019 survey by Barnes and Nobles Education found that The New York Times, The Washington Post, The Wall Street Journal, CNN, and the USA Today are deemed the most trustworthy news sources by Generation Z. They also found that Generation Z consider traditional print media to be the most trustworthy while words of mouth and what they see on social media to be the least trustworthy.
+Nevertheless, while Generation Z understands the importance of traditional news agencies, they tend to be less loyal than their parents.
+Young Americans are concerned about the perceived bias, lack of context, negativity, and sensationalism in the news media.
 American youths today want news stories that are not only fun and meaningful but also accurate and fair.
-A 2016 poll by Gallup found that barely one in three Americans had a "great deal" or "fair" amount of trust in the news media, whose public image has been in decline since the 1990s.
-This trend holds across different age groups, though people aged 18 to 49 are less likely than those 50 years of age or older to trust the media.
-Globally, trust in the news media is falling, too.
+A 2016 poll by Gallup found a decline in trust in the news media across all age groups since (at least) the 1990s, and people aged 18 to 49 are less likely than those 50 years of age or older to trust the media.

 While visual story-telling has proven to be popular, 58% of Generation Z still prefer text to videos.
 This number goes up for people who are older.
-In the U.S., despite a bump due to the 2016 Presidential election, the number of people paying a subscription fee for online news has stabilized at about 16%.
 When asked what they would choose if they could have only one subscription, only 7% picked the news while 37% chose a video service and 15% selected music.